What is a classroom visualiser?

-Today things have moved on substantially.
-Gone are the large and cumbersome lightboxes, the unwieldly head full of mirrors and the infuriating acetates required to project your resources.
-In their place are flat, unobtrusive, wipe clean writing surfaces, digital cameras that allow you to project anything in their field of vision and the ability to connect external devices capable of outputting video, allowing you to display your capture on monitors, large format displays and projectors.
+Fortunately, things have moved on a lot.
+In their place are flat, unobtrusive, wipe clean writing surfaces, digital cameras.
+These allow you to project anything in their field of vision.
+You can also connect external devices capable of outputting video.
+This means you can display your capture on monitors, large format displays and projectors.

 - Introduce presentations and develop key communication skills amongst students.

 - Review your footage to aid in your own professional development.

 - Deliver close-up demonstrations of techniques/skills/experiments.